List of Dakar Rally records

 This is a list of records in the Dakar Rally since 1979.

-Records are correct as of the 2025 Dakar Rally.
+Records are correct as of the 2026 Dakar Rally.
 Updates are likely to happen during a rally and are subject to change due to the nature of time penalties occurring throughout the rally.

-Bold names indicate active as of the most recently finished rally.
+Bold names indicate active as of the most recent rally.

 Stage wins for pilots and manufacturers will include any Dakar Experience/joker and prologue stage wins.